keircatenation/rest-tests/README.md

 - **permission_callback**: the function that determines who can access/operate the endpoint.
 For public data, you can use `__return_true`, or you can create a function that checks against permissions
 - **`enum`** specifies what values the argument can take on -- if the input doesn't exist within that array, then the REST API will throw an error
 - **`sanitize_callback`** isn't necessary if you're restricting acceptable values via `enum`, but if you accept more values then it's extremely valuable, especially if you're updating a field.
-- **resorce schema**: indicates what fields are present for a particular object.
+- **resource schema**: indicates what fields are present for a particular object.
 Once a schema is provided, you can make sure that each object follows that schema pattern

 #### `rest_ensure_response`
 This function wraps the data we want to return into a WP_REST_Response, and ensures it will be properly returned.